Crankset

 • T300RS GT

-• G29 Standard Pedal Set
+• G29 Standard crankset

-For the advanced
+For advanced users

 • Fanatec CSL Elite